-Dengue Recombinant Proteins
+Dengue Proteins

 Our Dengue Fever Virus recombinant proteins include N-terminal His-tagged DIII Envelope proteins for all four subtypes (expressed in E.coli)